jorgworkrepo/3sem_javascript_exercises/README.md

 3. Hook up an event handler on the map, get the id, perform an AJAX request to fetch the JSON-data from the link given above, and update the GUI using the JSON data to view the data as sketched above.

-Hints:
+4. Change the color of the selected country by changing its fill property.

+Hint:

 Hook up a click-handler on the overall svg map (id=outer), and in that, find the id for the actual element that was clicked (country code) via the target property of the event handler.

-4. Change the color of the selected country by changing its fill property.